 I’m off to Korea for a couple of months.
 I cannot wait to go home and catch up with my family and friends.
 I love traveling, but not the ‘travel’ part – getting stuck in a little seat for 12 hours, not being able to sleep, dry and stuffy air on the plane, horrible airplane food and alcohol.
 They all can make you feel more tired and unhealthy after all.
 My way of maintaining good health while traveling starts from packing my own food and healthy snacks.
 You need a bit of preparation ahead, but it is totally worth it.
 Here is my list.

 - Coconut water: Stay hydrated.
 Coconut water is one of the best ways to rehydrate whilst flying.
 Avoid or limit alcohol, caffeine and fizzy drinks as much as you can.
+If you want to say goodbye to alcohol for the rest of your life, you can also click here.

 - Probiotic tablets: Although I am being careful with what I eat on the plane, different environment and stress can challenge my digestion.
 I make sure I’ve got tablets in my bag to maintain the good bacteria in my stomach and help with the travel bloat.